-Other factors can also affect the Corporation's ability to find enough workers to meet its needs.
-The nature of the Corporation's work requires skilled workers who can perform physically demanding work.
-Volatility in the oilfield services industry and the demanding nature of the work, however, may prompt workers to pursue other kinds of jobs that offer a more desirable work environment and wages competitive to the Corporation's.
+Other factors, including the COVID-19 pandemic, can also affect the Corporation's ability to find enough employees to meet its needs.
+The nature of the Corporation's work requires skilled employees who can perform physically demanding work.
+Volatility in the oilfield services industry and the demanding nature of the work, however, may prompt employees to pursue other kinds of jobs that offer a more desirable work environment and wages competitive to the Corporation's.
 The Corporation's success depends on its ability to continue to employ and retain skilled technical personnel and qualified oilfield personnel.
 If the Corporation is unable to do so, it could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.